jasongilbertuk/ServerlessTutorial/README.md

 The following pre-requisite steps are required on your local machine prior to commencing these tutorials.
 These instructions are for the Mac.
 If you are on a Windows PC, sorry to hear it.
 Options are to buy a Mac (you won't regret it) or to find out for yourself how to setup your machine.

 ### Installing Homebrew
-These instructions are for the Mac.
-If you are on a Windows PC, sorry to hear it.
-Options are to buy a Install **Homebrew**
 Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's macOS operating system.

 ```